EverydayHealthLogo

 Who is Dr. Spore, Urologist in Lubbock, TX?

 Dr. Scott Spore, MD is an Urologist, who primarily practices in Lubbock, TX.
-He has been practicing for over 24 years and is board certified by the American Board of Urology.
+He has been practicing for over 24 years and is board certified.
 Dr. Spore graduated from University of Texas Southwestern Medical School, Dallas and completed his residency at Univ Hosp-S Tx Med Ctr, General Surgery.
 Dr. Spore is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Spore’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Spore’s office at (806) 771-5882.

 Where did Dr. Spore go to medical school and complete their residency?